leopiresgoss/django-etest/README.md

 # Welcome to ETEST
-### ETEST is a Djando web application for the CS50's final project
+### ETEST is a Django web application for the CS50's final project

 ## Goal
 The main objective is a web application that you can create tests and share them with anyone